jhauberg/comply/README.md

 Keep in mind that `comply` is not a compiler and will run its checks even if your code contains errors.

-Because of this, you should only run `comply` as a post-build process.
+Because of this, you should only run `comply` as a post-compile process.

 <details>
   <summary><strong>Running without installing</strong></summary>